join-monster/join-monster/README.md

 - [X] Easier maintainability.
 - [X] Coexists with your custom resolve functions.

-Join Monster is a means of fetching data from your SQL database.
+Join Monster is a means of batch-fetching data from your SQL database.
 It will not prevent you from writing custom resolvers or hinder your ability to define either of your schemas.

 ## Running the Demo